janakagoon/kisa/README.md

 | Lateral Pinch |![](https://github.com/janakagoon/kisa/blob/main/misc/grips/illustrations/16%20-%20Lateral%20Pinch.png?raw=true)| Power, Prehensile, Prismatic | No | |

-## How to Build a 32-Motor Motor Controller
+## Appendix B: How to Build a 32-Motor Motor Controller

 For the robotic actuator to perform grips, we need to power the motors in the arm in a coordinated manner.
 To enable this we built a programmable motor controller which can control up to 32 electric motors.